NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/domains.rst

      A Krill Manager instance in self-publish mode.

 ..
-Caution:: The domain names that you enter in this page of the wizard should
+Warning:: The domain names that you enter in this page of the wizard should
           already be configured to point at your Krill Manager IP address.

 ..
 Note:: Later in the process the wizard will offer to obtain Let's Encrypt